Rayhaneh-Einollahi/SAYAC_Compiler/assembler/README.md

 ## 📌 Important Notes

 - **R14 Register**:
-  The `R14` register in the Register File is reserved for storing label addresses. **Do not use it in your compiled assembly code unless no labels are used!**
+  The `R14` register in the Register File is reserved for storing label addresses. **Do not use it in your compiled assembly code unless no macro instructions are used!**

 - **Labels**:
   Labels can be used in consecutive lines, all pointing to a single line.
 Example: